 Finally, we’re still not done, because we still haven’t asked for that hard sell.
 This is where we use our final ad that says, “Hey Facebook, anytime that somebody has used our trial but hasn’t been to our ultimate checkout page, we want to run this final ad.”

 What I did, I have a course that I use that I sold using Facebook ads.
-What I did, I ran a very personalized video ad that said;
+What I did, I ran a very personalised video ad that said;

 “Hey, thank you for checking out my content.

 “Thank you for attending my webinar.